nesterovsky-bros/thoughts/microservices.md

 ## Microservices

 What are they?
-I asked Copilot to draw a diagram of cloud application implemented with microservices.
+We asked Copilot to draw a diagram of cloud application implemented with microservices.
 This is what it came with:

 ![image](https://github.com/user-attachments/assets/2af3c4ef-8408-4469-82c8-e14dd9e05076)